-In environments where you can use public IP addresses for NetScaler Gateway VIPs, assigning the XenMobile load balancing VIP and address in this manner will cause enrollment failures.
+In environments where you can use public IP addresses for Citrix Gateway VIPs, assigning the XenMobile load balancing VIP and address in this manner causes enrollment failures.

 Ensure that the load balancing VIP uses an internal IP to avoid enrollment failures in this scenario.
 This virtual IP address must follow the RFC 1918 standard of private IP addresses.
-If you use a non-private IP address for this virtual server, NetScaler will not be able to contact the XenMobile server successfully during the authentication process.
-For details, see http://support.citrix.com/article/CTX200430.
+If you use a non-private IP address for this virtual server, Citrix ADC can’t contact the XenMobile Server successfully during the authentication process.
+For details, see https://support.citrix.com/article/CTX200430.

 MDM load balancing mechanism

 Use SSL Bridge if XenMobile is in the DMZ.
-Use SSL Offload, if required to meet security standards, when XenMobile server is in the internal network.
+Use SSL Offload, if necessary to meet security standards, when XenMobile is in the internal network.

-- When you load balance XenMobile server with NetScaler VIPs in SSL Bridge mode, Internet traffic flows directly to XenMobile server, where connections terminate.
+- When you load balance XenMobile Server with Citrix ADC VIPs in SSL Bridge mode, Internet traffic flows directly to XenMobile Server, where connections terminate.
 SSL Bridge mode is the simplest mode to set up and troubleshoot.

-- When you load balance XenMobile server with NetScaler VIPs in SSL Offload mode, Internet traffic flows directly to NetScaler, where connections terminate.
-NetScaler then establishes new sessions from NetScaler to XenMobile server.
-SSL Offload mode involves additional complexity during setup and troubleshooting.
+- When you load balance XenMobile Server with Citrix ADC VIPs in SSL Offload mode, Internet traffic flows directly to Citrix ADC, where connections terminate.
+Citrix ADC then establishes new sessions from Citrix ADC to XenMobile Server.
+SSL Offload mode involves extra complexity during setup and troubleshooting.

 Service port for MDM load balancing with SSL Offload

-- If you will use SSL Offload mode for Load Balancing, What port will the back-end service use?
+- If you plan to use SSL Offload mode for Load Balancing, what port will the back-end service use?

 For SSL Offload, choose port 80 or 8443 as follows:

-- Leverage port 80 back to XenMobile server, for true offloading.
+- Use port 80 back to XenMobile Server, for true offloading.

 - End-to-end encryption, that is, re-encryption of traffic, isn’t supported.
 For details, see the Citrix support article, Supported Architectures Between NetScaler and XenMobile Server.

-- What will be the FQDN for enrollment and XenMobile instance/load balancing VIP?
+- What do you plan to use as the FQDN for enrollment and XenMobile instance/load balancing VIP?

-Initial configuration of the first XenMobile server in a cluster requires that you enter the XenMobile server FQDN.
+Initial configuration of the first XenMobile Server in a cluster requires that you provide the XenMobile Server FQDN.
 That FQDN must match your MDM VIP URL and your Internal MAM LB VIP URL.
-(An internal NetScaler address record resolves the MAM LB VIP.)
-For details, see “Enrollment FQDN for each deployment type” later in this article.
+(An internal Citrix ADC address record resolves the MAM LB VIP.)
+For details, see “Enrollment FQDN for each management mode” later in this article.

 After you configure the enrollment FQDN, you cannot change it.
-A new enrollment FQDN will require a new SQL Server database and XenMobile server re-build.
+A new enrollment FQDN requires a new SQL Server database and XenMobile Server rebuild.

 Secure Web traffic

-- Will you restrict Secure Web to internal web browsing only?
+- Do you plan to restrict Secure Web to internal web browsing only?

-- Will you enable Secure Web for both internal and external web browsing?
+- Do you plan to enable Secure Web for both internal and external web browsing?

-If you will use Secure Web for internal web browsing only, NetScaler Gateway configuration is straightforward, assuming that Secure Web can reach all internal sites by default; you might need to configure firewalls and proxy servers.
+If you plan to use Secure Web for internal web browsing only, the Citrix Gateway configuration is straightforward.
+Secure Web must reach all internal sites by default.
+You might need to configure firewalls and proxy servers.

-If you will use Secure Web for both internal and external browsing, you must enable the SNIP to have outbound internet access.
-Because IT generally views enrolled devices (using the MDX container) as an extension of the corporate network, IT typically wants Secure Web connections to come back to NetScaler, go through a proxy server, and then go out to Internet.
-By default, Secure Web access tunnels to the internal network, which means that Secure Web uses a per-application VPN tunnel back to the internal network for all network access and NetScaler uses split tunnel settings.
+If you plan to use Secure Web for both internal and external browsing, you must enable the SNIP to have outbound internet access.
+IT generally views enrolled devices (using the MDX container) as an extension of the corporate network.
+Thus IT typically wants Secure Web connections to come back to Citrix ADC, go through a proxy server, and then go out to the Internet.
+By default, Secure Web uses a per-application VPN tunnel back to the internal network for all network access.
+Citrix ADC uses split tunnel settings.